bks07/tiny-jira-exporter/README.md

 You can leave it empty if you don't want to extract any custom fields at all.

 __Important:__ I hightly recommend to only use lower-case characters and the dash symbol for naming the custom fields.
-This way, you avoid that
+The script will not extract two issue fields with the same name.

 ### Flagged
 Flagged is listed as a custom field, however, the exporter handles it as a default issue field.
 The reason is, that the flagged field holds an object that has to be further processed.
 Therefore, it requires a special treatment by the exporter.

-### Parent
-Same as for flagged, it returns an object which needs special treatment by the exporter.

 ### Story Points
 If you want to export story points, always search for the custom field 'Story points estimate'.
 The custom field "Story Points" is a legacy field that is not used by modern Jira Cloud.